vojtechkral/bard/doc/book/scripts.md

 # Scripts

-The script feature makes it possible to post-process bard outputs in arbitrary ways with script files.
+The script feature makes it possible to post-process Bard outputs arbitrarily with script files.

 Scripts are defined per output.
 To configure, set the `script` option on the relevant output, for example: